-1. Why is PIBC undertaking research and engagement about professional governance?
+- 1. Why is PIBC undertaking research and engagement about professional governance?
 Professional governance, or how a profession and its professionals are regulated, is a longstanding topic of interest of PIBC.
 Following enactment of the Professional Governance Act (PGA) by the government of British Columbia in 2018, several professions were required to transition to the new provincial regulatory framework.
 There is no pending requirement of the Province of British Columbia, nor has PIBC decided to voluntarily apply, to become regulated under the Professional Governance Act.
-But given the changing context of professional governance in British Columbia, ongoing interest within the planning profession, and the evolving regulation of planners elsewhere in membership and other stakeholders.

-Canada, the PIBC Board has identified this matter as a strategic priority for engagement with the

-2. What decisions have the PIBC Board made on this matter?
+But given the changing context of professional governance in British Columbia, ongoing interest within the planning profession, and the evolving regulation of planners elsewhere in Canada, the PIBC Board has identified this matter as a strategic priority for engagement with the membership and other stakeholders. - 2.
+What decisions have the PIBC Board made on this matter?
+Following initial internal committee work and discussion, the PIBC Board